 The annual community membership fee is $99, however we do offer a sliding scale and are happy to work with anyone who needs assistance in affording membership.
 Coached workouts involve an additional fee and are optional!

 You will join a small, friendly and fun group of athletes who will become your training family.
 You will get free access to member-led workouts (bike, run, open water swim), occasional seminars/workshops, access to coached workouts at the subsidized member rates, terrific discounts from our sponsors (for many of us, these discounts repay the cost of membership), monthly social events, a weekly emailed newsletter, access to the TTPDX members-only Facebook group, team support at designated team races, and organized (but not subsidized) housing at away races.
 You can also take advantage of our “early bird” and late season discounts.”
 Coached workouts require an additional fee and are optional!

-TRI Team PDX is really a club, rather than a team.
+Tri Team PDX is really a club rather than a team.
 We train together but race as individuals.
-TTPDX is open to athletes of all abilities, from complete novices to elite.
-Our motto is “Anyone can tri”, and we mean it!
+No qualifications needed to join!
+“TTPDX is open to athletes of all ability levels, from beginners to elites.”
+Our motto is “anyone can tri,” and we mean it!

 Each year we choose a few races at which we commit to providing team support.
 We will have the team tent at which you can leave your stuff, you will have team-mates racing with you, an awesome cheering squad, and party time afterwards.